AWS Data Pipeline

 • real-time, distributed search and analytics engine

-• ability to provision all the resources for Elasticsearch cluster and launches the cluster
+• ability to provision all the resources for OpenSearch cluster and launches the cluster

 • easy to use cluster scaling options.
-Scaling Elasticsearch Service domain by adding or modifying instances, and storage volumes is an online operation that does not require any downtime.
+Scaling OpenSearch Service domain by adding or modifying instances, and storage volumes is an online operation that does not require any downtime.

-• domain snapshots to back up and restore ES domains and replicate domains across AZs
+• domain snapshots to back up and restore domains and replicate domains across AZs

 • enhanced security with IAM, Network, Domain access policies, and fine-grained access control